Programmers Guide

 end.

-The Pico has an additional initialization step gpio:init/1 before using a pin for gpio:
+The RP2 has an additional initialization step gpio:init/1 before using a pin for gpio:

 Pin = 2,